dinhanhthi/dinhanhthi.com/_posts/ml/2019-05-25-confusion-matrix-and-f1-score.md

 ### When to use?

-- **Precision**{:.tbrown} is importantly used when the "wrongly predicted yes" (FP) influences much (e.g. *This email is spam?* -- results yes but actually no and we lost important emails!).
+- **Precision** is importantly used when the "wrongly predicted yes" (FP) influences much (e.g. *This email is spam?* -- results yes but actually no and we lost important emails!).
-- **Recall**{:.tbrown} is importantly used when the "wrongly predicted no" (FN) influences much (e.g. In the banking industry, *this transaction is fraudulent?* -- results no but actually yes and we lost money!).
+- **Recall** is importantly used when the "wrongly predicted no" (FN) influences much (e.g. In the banking industry, *this transaction is fraudulent?* -- results no but actually yes and we lost money!).

 ## F1-Score